Pnschubel/Short-Circuited-Coders/README.txt

 Created by Short Circuited Coders Emily Qin & Payton Schubel (Isabella Knox was out sick)

-Website designed to inform the user about specific circumstances pertaining to them and Covid-19
+There is a lot of confusing misinformation about COVID-19 in the world.
+This website is designed to inform the user about specific circumstances pertaining to them and COVID-19 while alleviating this misinformation by providing a consolidated means of accessing credible information.

 home.html -- landing page
 healthy-person.html -- info for healthy person